MicrosoftDocs/azure-stack-docs/azure-stack/hci/hci-known-issues-2301.md

 The release notes are continuously updated, and as critical issues requiring a workaround are discovered, they're added.
 Before you deploy your Azure Stack HCI, carefully review the information contained in the release notes.

 This article applies to Azure Stack HCI, Supplemental Package, for 2301 Public Preview release.
-This release maps to software version number **10.2301.0.30**.
-This release supports only brand new software installation using a deployment tool.
+This release maps to software version number **10.2301.0.31**.
+This release supports only brand new software installations using a deployment tool.

 For more information, see [What's new in 22H2](whats-new.md#azure-stack-hci-supplemental-package-preview) and [What's in preview](./manage/whats-new-preview.md#azure-stack-hci-supplemental-package-preview).